-I intend to go to Thailand next after researching on line the best places to be a digital nomad, especially as I would love to visit the elephant sanctuaries.
+I intend to go to Thailand next after researching on line for the best places to be a digital nomad, especially as I would love to visit the elephant sanctuaries.

 I came across a number of useful sites when researching Thailand, one of them being NomadList.com.
-This is a great site as you can enter in the detail that are important to you for example fast internet, safe for women, cost of living and many more.
+This is a great site as you can enter in the details that are important to you for example fast internet, safe for women, cost of living and many more.

 - One guy in Thailand talks a lot about drop shipping, again like many options available it is best to research each option thoroughly.